larahbarbosa/stopwatch/README.md

 # stopwatch
-# read.me sill in progress...
+# readme sill in progress...

 A simple stopwatch made in JavaScript.